systemphil/prepyrus/README.md

 ## Usage

-Add the create to your `Cargo.toml` and use it as shown below:
+Add the crate to your `Cargo.toml` and use it as shown below:

 ```toml
 [dependencies]